helm/charts/stable/bitcoind/README.md

 ## Persistence

-The bitcoind image stores the Bitcoind node data (Blochchain and wallet) and configurations at the `/srv/bitcoind` path of the container.
+The bitcoind image stores the Bitcoind node data (Blockchain and wallet) and configurations at the `/srv/bitcoind` path of the container.

 By default a PersistentVolumeClaim is created and mounted into that directory.
 In order to disable this functionality you can change the values.yaml to disable persistence and use an emptyDir instead.